 The treatment begins by removing approximately 30 milliliters of blood.
 The blood is then spun in a centrifuge, which is a machine that uses high speeds to separate the four main components of the blood.
 Once the components are separated, the platelet rich plasma is removed.
 The plasma is then injected into the injured area releasing three to five times the growth factors compared to normal human blood.
 These growth factors recruit and increase the proliferation of reparative cells.
 In some cases, thrombin or calcium chloride will also be added into the injection as an “activating agent”.

 The entire process takes less than 15 minutes.
 Response to treatment will vary with each patient.
 Most patients will require 1-3 sets of PRP injections.
 Each set of treatments is spaced 4-6 weeks apart.
 Risk oft reaction is low since PRP is obtained from the patient’s own blood.
 As with any injection, there is a small risk of injury to any structures in the area as well as a very small risk of infection.

-If you are interested in blood platelet injection therapy and live in the Dallas, Arlington or Fort Worth area, please contact PAIN DOCTOR Pain & Regenerative Medicine.
+If you are interested in blood platelet injection therapy and live in the Dallas, Arlington or Fort Worth area, please contact OPTIMAL Pain & Regenerative Medicine.

 PRP Therapy & BMAC FAQ

 - How do Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) stem cells and BioD Restore® (placental tissue graft) stem cells accelerate the healing process?

 - Are Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) stem cells and BioD Restore® all considered regenerative therapies?